bc913/bcminpack/README.md

 **[IMPORTANT]**

 This repo is cloned from [https://github.com/devernay/cminpack](https://github.com/devernay/cminpack) and reorganized for more efficient CMake usage especially through `FetchContent` facility.
-No change in source code.
+Minor changes in original code.
 Examples and tests are excluded from default builds.

 ```cmake
 # Configure under root dir